ikrishagarwal/ikrishagarwal/README.md

 ### Contact Me

-I am mostly active on <a href="https://discord.com/users/701008374883418113/">Discord</a> you can directly DM me at <b>Krish#8298</b>.
+I am mostly active on <a href="https://discord.com/users/701008374883418113/">Discord</a> you can directly DM me or join my <a href="https://krix.vercel.app/support">server</a>.
 You can also contact me at <a href="https://www.sololearn.com/Profile/14466758">Sololearn</a> (Sololearn has a DM support only for mobile apps for now).